ringcentral/rc-unified-crm-extension/docs/crm/netsuite.md

 * Login to NetSuite
 * Click on the "SuiteApps" tab if your role gives you access to it
 * Search for "RingCentral" in the directory
-* Click "RingCentral Unified CRM Extension" in the search results
+* Click "RingCentral App Connect" in the search results
 * Click the "Install" button found in the upper right hand corner of the page

 If you see, "Not compatible" in place of an "Install" button, then you must be running an older version of NetSuite.
 You will need to upgrade to 2024.1 or later.